lindensheehy/Compiler/docs/Glossary.md

 **The base opcode changes depending which register is used**

-The rd is a 3 bit code that cooresponds to a register. +rd just means we add that code to the opcode, rather than specifying the register elsewhere.
+The rd is a 3 bit code that corresponds to a register. +rd just means we add that code to the opcode, rather than specifying the register elsewhere.

 The register codes are as follows:
 | Register | rd (binary) | rd (decimal) |